Margarita Sánchez Losada

 Margarita hopes that the EDGE Fellowship will provide her with training in planning and execution of projects, as well as learning more about conservation biology, habitat management and the ecology of Cuban solenodon.

-Margarita’s project aims to update the current knowledge of Cuban Solenodon generating information about its distribution, habitat use and anthropogenic threats in Sierra Maestra and Sierra Cristal National Parks.
+Margarita’s project aims to update the current knowledge of Cuban Solenodon generating information about its distribution, habitat use and anthropogenic threats in Sierra Maestra and Pico Cristal National Parks.

 Her objectives are to: